Otolaryngology (Ear, Nose and Throat - ENT)

 Children come from all over the Gulf South to be treated by Ochsner’s pediatric otolaryngologists.
 There are only four fellowship-trained ENT specialists double boarded in pediatrics and in ENT in the entire world, and one of them is here at Ochsner.
 What’s more, our doctors consistently make New Orleans Magazine’s list of “New Orleans Best Doctors.”

 The team also includes a pediatric nurse practitioner with 10 years experience as a neonatal intensive nurse, special pediatric anesthesiologists and pediatric nurses to care for children requiring surgery.
 We don’t just know how to treat children, we know how to talk to children and calm their fears.

 Whether your child needs a consultation for a common problem, ongoing care for a chronic illness, treatment for a rare condition, or emergency care, our team can help.
-We work side by side with specialists in pulmonology, audiology and speech-language pathology, as well as your child’s pediatrician, to achieve the best results possible.
+We work side by side with specialists in pulmonology, gastroenterology, nutrition, audiology and speech-language pathology, as well as your child’s pediatrician, to achieve the best results possible.

 Together, we deliver outstanding care to patients from newborns to age 21.
 And we treat children with development disabilities for their entire lives.
 Referrals aren’t required unless mandated by insurance.